exponential-idle-guides/exponential-idle-guides/src/view/guides/1-ee2k.md

 The general rule of thumb before ee2000 is whenever you have an upgrade available, to supremacy.
 There is an exception, however.
 The third supremacy for \\(y^{1.6}\\) costs 24 \\(\psi\\) and occurs at \\(F(t)\\)=ee140.
-You will want to skip this upgrade until you get to ee200 where you are forced to supremacy whether or not you made the \\(y^{1.6}\\) supremacy beforehand.
+You will want to skip this upgrade until you get to ee200 where you are forced to supremacy whether or not you obtainedthe \\(y^{1.6}\\) supremacy upgradebeforehand.
 It is better to combine both of these supremacies into one than have to recovery from one and do another.

 #### Supremacy Recovery (Active)